Muhammad bin Yahya Hamid ad-Din: Religious basis of resistance

 Although the Turks were able to prevail, they were never able to regain the military initiative.
 Reinforcements of troops could not stop the expansion of Muhammad bin Yahya Hamid ad-Din's sphere of influence.
 The hit-and-run tactics of the tribesmen wore out the Ottoman militaries.
 Sultan Abdul Hamid II sent messages to Muhammad in 1891 and 1896, asking him to submit and accept a stipend and an Ottoman rank.
 Muhammad flatly declined the offers.
-He replied that his aim was not political power for its own sake, but rather the implementation of the shariah law, protection of the people from rapacious officials, and the prohibition of wine consumption and prostitution.
+He replied that his aim was not political power for its own sake, but rather the implementation of sharia law, protection of the people from rapacious officials, and the prohibition of wine consumption and prostitution.
 The Turkish officials were alleged to act against Islamic precepts.
 In other words, Muhammad was able to frame his resistance in the professed protection of religion, against the secular and Western-influenced Turks.

 Imamic resistance continued with new outbreaks of fighting in 1898.
 In the following year the imam asked the Sultan of Lahej in South Yemen to ask the British in Aden for protection.
 This did not lead to any results.
 Although his authority was not uncontested, Muhammad bin Yahya Hamid ad-Din was generally able to revive the glories of the early Qasimid imams.
 He put an end to customary laws in most of the northern tribal areas, organized stipends for men of religion, and alms for widows, orphans and teachers.
 He died in 1904, leaving a son, Yahya Muhammad Hamid ed-Din, who was accepted as his successor as imam.
 Yahya would eventually drive the Turks out of Yemen in 1918.